 The 12 Best Spatulas for Every Kitchen Task, Tested by Allrecipes

 If you're stocking a kitchen from scratch, spatulas are going to be among the handful of kitchen essentials you purchase first.
-Though not the most alluring kitchen tool, spatulas are one of the most reached for items in any kitchen.
+Though not the most alluring kitchen tool, spatulas are one of the most reached-for items in any kitchen.

 But funnily enough, most of us put very little thought into purchasing a spatula.
 After all, you can get a highly-reviewed kitchen spatula for under $10.
 So how much thought should a spatula really get?
 Well, a bit more than you might think if you want one that's versatile and capable of years of use.

-We tested a dozen top-rated spatulas in order to find the best for each kitchen task, because we think if you're going to be using a spatula daily (or at least a couple times a week), why not purchase the best spatula you can find?
+We tested a dozen top-rated spatulas in order to find the best for each kitchen task, because we think if you're going to be using a spatula daily (or at least a couple of times a week), why not purchase the best spatula you can find?
 Whether you need a spatula for flipping pancakes or mixing the batter, these are the best spatulas for every kitchen need.

 Best Spatulas at a Glance